lexara-prime-ai/wspr_cdk/README.md

 ## Contribution

-Contributions are **welcome**!
-Please submit issues or pull requests as needed.
-Ensure that your contributions comply with the licensing and guidelines set forth.
+Contributions are welcome!
+Please submit issues or pull requests.
+Ensure compliance with the licensing and guidelines.

 ## Acknowledgments

-Special thanks to the WSPR community for providing access to the data and maintaining the infrastructure.
+Special thanks to the WSPR community for data access and infrastructure maintenance.

 ## Docker Image

-The `wspr_cdk` is also available as a Docker image:
+The `wspr_cdk` is available on Docker Hub:

 ```sh
 docker pull lexaraprime/wspr_cdk:master
 ```

-You can find it on Docker Hub: [lexaraprime/wspr_cdk](https://hub.docker.com/layers/lexaraprime/wspr_cdk/master/images/sha256-c869961d9a8413bf8ee562c3507632aeaa4b6e720a97792e7eef5ad984437872?context=repo)

----

-This documentation is also available as a crate on [crates.io](https://crates.io/)
+Documentation is also available on [crates.io](https://crates.io/).